harmonyideas/docker-projects/README.md

 # collection of docker projects
-This project contains a collection of simple docker projects.
+This project contains a collection of some docker projects.

 DirName      | Description
 ------------- | -------------